japila-books/spark-sql-internals/docs/spark-sql-Encoder.md

 }
 ----

 The type `T` stands for the type of records a `Encoder[T]` can deal with.
-An encoder of type `T`, i.e. `Encoder[T]`, is used to convert (_encode_ and _decode_) any JVM object or primitive of type `T` (that could be your domain object) to and from Spark SQL's link:spark-sql-InternalRow.adoc[InternalRow] which is the internal binary row format representation (using Catalyst expressions and code generation).
+An encoder of type `T`, i.e. `Encoder[T]`, is used to convert (_encode_ and _decode_) any JVM object or primitive of type `T` (that could be your domain object) to and from Spark SQL's spark-sql-InternalRow.md[InternalRow] which is the internal binary row format representation (using Catalyst expressions and code generation).

 NOTE: `Encoder` is also called _"a container of serde expressions in Dataset"_.

-NOTE: The one and only implementation of the `Encoder` trait in Spark SQL 2 is link:spark-sql-ExpressionEncoder.adoc[ExpressionEncoder].
+NOTE: The one and only implementation of the `Encoder` trait in Spark SQL 2 is spark-sql-ExpressionEncoder.md[ExpressionEncoder].

-Encoders are integral (and internal) part of any link:spark-sql-Dataset.adoc[Dataset[T\]] (of records of type `T`) with a `Encoder[T]` that is used to serialize and deserialize the records of this dataset.
+Encoders are integral (and internal) part of any spark-sql-Dataset.md[Dataset[T\]] (of records of type `T`) with a `Encoder[T]` that is used to serialize and deserialize the records of this dataset.

 NOTE: `Dataset[T]` type is a Scala type constructor with the type parameter `T`.
 So is `Encoder[T]` that handles serialization and deserialization of `T` to the internal representation.

-Encoders know the link:spark-sql-schema.adoc[schema] of the records.
+Encoders know the spark-sql-schema.md[schema] of the records.
 This is how they offer significantly faster serialization and deserialization (comparing to the default Java or Kryo serializers).

 [source, scala]
 ----